Skip to main content

 Written by Sandra McCarthy

-The variance column is used to calculate the variance between 2 columns.
-The reason we have a Variance as well as a Calculation column is to make it easier for users to calculate variances, where we will automatically apply our favourable/unfavourable variance logic.
+The Variance column is used to calculate the variance between 2 columns.
+Calxa includes both a Variance and a Calculation column where the Variance column described in this article applies Calxa's built‑in favourable/unfavourable logic automatically.
 This is where we calculate variances depending on the Credit/Debit type of the account row or the Higher/Lower is better property for KPIs.

 Group header